Tips for Using Math-U-See in Your Homeschool

 6. Add math drills and supplements as necessary

-Math-U-See is a complete curriculum — there are no holes!
+Math-U-See is a complete curriculum — it has no holes!
 But it’s unrealistic to think that your child will be able to memorize their math facts just by completing math worksheets.
 Often, math facts take a lot of practice before they stick.
 Math games, flash cards, or online drills are a great way to cement those facts.
 XtraMath has been hugely successful for us!

-Even though Math-U-See is a complete curriculum, it is still possible that you may need to supplement.
+Even though Math-U-See is a complete curriculum, you may still need (or want) to supplement.
 Some children may need different strategies in order to master a concept.
 If your child is really struggling after you have taught and re-taught, it may be necessary to get extra help.
 A tutor, some YouTube videos, or even a homeschool math supplement may make the world of difference.

 7. Try not to have multiple students starting new lessons on the same day